-Saving for your next vacation doesn’t need to be stressful and you surly don’t need to sell your vehicle for it (how silly) or get into debt by putting it on a credit card and never paying it back.
+Saving for your next vacation doesn’t need to be stressful and you surely don’t need to get into debt by putting it on a credit card and never paying it back.

-Let me share with you what I’ve been doing since 2017 that has helped me on all my big trips.
+Let me share with you what I’ve been doing for years that has helped me on all my big trips.
 This may not be the best form of saving for you but take it and make it your own.

 Step 1 : Open a travel credit card